erica-1i/sprinternship-2024/README.md

 # Summary

-Along with a group of 3 other SWE interns, we designed and prototyped a Jobs Page feature for LinkedIn's website.
+Along with a group of 3 other SWE interns, I designed and prototyped a Jobs Page feature for LinkedIn's website.
 We started by using Figma to design the features we thought would be helpful for users who were job-searching.
-We created the layout of our pages, then we moved onto coding it on an angular server using HTML and CSS.
+We created the layout of our pages, then we moved on to coding it on an angular server using HTML and CSS.

 # My contributions